golang/go/README.go2go.md

 You can find some useful packages that you might want to experiment with by setting `GO2PATH=$GOROOT/src/cmd/go2go/testdata/go2path`.

+You can specify build tags, so that imports properly work during translation, by using the `-tags` option, e.g. `go tool go2go run -tags=appengine x.go2`.
+The `-tags` option is available for all the `go2go` sub-commands.

 If you find bugs in the updated type checker or in the translation tool, they should be filed in the [standard Go issue tracker](https://golang.org/issue).